Aspirin For Dogs

 A veterinarian will usually recommend Aspirin (Acetylsalicylic Acid) for its anti-inflammatory properties to offer your dog relief from symptoms associated with pain from osteoarthritis or canine musculoskeletal inflammation.

 While Aspirin can be prescribed to dogs, and often is, it’s not safe to simply give your dog the same pills that you and your family members take for headaches, muscle soreness, and other minor aches and pains.

-That medication is made for humans, not for our canine companions.
+Aspirin is a medication developed for humans, and not intended for our canine companions.

-WARNING: Aspirin is not recommended for long term use!
+WARNING: Aspirin is not recommended for long term use in dogs!

 Aspirin is rarely a veterinarian’s first choice to treat painful conditions due to its potential adverse side effects and the fact that there are better, more appropriate drugs available for our pets.

 Many drugs are commonly prescribed for “off label” use in veterinary medicine and veterinarians will occasionally prescribe very low dose aspirin for serious kidney or heart disease, or sometimes for fever and blood clotting disorders as ‘extra-label’ applications.

 Most often, aspirin will be prescribed for short-term pain relief for your dog.
 It’s unlikely that your vet will prescribe aspirin for a long time period or to manage chronic pain, since the long-term effects can be serious.

 This is a common question all animal lovers ask at some point.
 Is it okay to give aspirin to your pets?
 Baby aspirin can be relatively safe for dogs provided you adhere closely with the correct dosage, and you don’t use it for long-term treatment.

 Human aspirin can be given to dogs but should not be used for over a maximum of 5 days.